darioizzo/audi/paper/paper.md

 | 1024                 | 1.07  | 0.816 | 0.624  | 1.03   | 1.35   | 2.82  | 4.54  | 6.7   | 10    |
 | 4096                 | 2.36  | 0.983 | 1.2    | 1.35   | 2.04   | 3.94  | 6.36  | 9.72  | 15.2  |

-It can be seen that, from ~64 points onwards, pyaudi becomes faster than DACE.
-Clearly these results are only indicative as a specific computation is selected and different sparsities and computations will result in different speedups.
-It is nonetheless useful to establish a trend which remains true in general: applications where very high derivation orders or multiple expansion points need to be computed, will benefit from `pyaudi` algorithmic implementations.
+It can be seen that, from batches of size 64 onwards, pyaudi becomes competitive with respect to DACE and significanlty faster at higher orders.
+Clearly these results are only indicative of the specific computation selected and different sparsities and computations will result in rather different speedups.
+The tables above are nonetheless useful to establish a trend which remains true in general: applications where very high derivation orders or multiple expansion points need to be computed, will benefit from `pyaudi` algorithmic implementations.

 ## Comparison with TaylorModels.jl